scipy-conference/scipy_proceedings/papers/Alireza_Vaezi/main.md

 Accurate analysis of ciliary motion is essential but challenging due to the limitations of manual analysis, which is labor-intensive, subjective, and prone to error. [@zain2020towards] proposed a modular generative pipeline that automates ciliary motion analysis by segmenting, representing, and modeling the dynamic behavior of cilia, thereby reducing the need for expert intervention and improving diagnostic consistency. [@quinn2015automated] developed a computational pipeline using dynamic texture analysis and machine learning to objectively and quantitatively assess ciliary motion, achieving over 90% classification accuracy in identifying abnormal ciliary motion associated with diseases like primary ciliary dyskinesia (PCD).
 Additionally, [@zain2022low] explored advanced feature extraction techniques like Zero-phase PCA Sphering (ZCA) and Sparse Autoencoders (SAE) to enhance cilia segmentation accuracy.
 These methods address challenges posed by noisy, partially occluded, and out-of-phase imagery, ultimately improving the overall performance of ciliary motion analysis pipelines.
 Collectively, these approaches aim to enhance diagnostic accuracy and efficiency, making ciliary motion analysis more accessible and reliable, thereby improving patient outcomes through early and accurate detection of ciliopathies.
 However, these studies rely on manually labeled data.
 The segmentation masks and ground-truth annotations, which are essential for training the models and validating their performance, are generated by expert reviewers.
 This dependence on manually labeled data is a significant limitation making automated cilia segmentation the bottleneck to automating cilia analysis.

 In the biomedical field, where labeled data is often scarce and costly to obtain, several solutions have been proposed to augment and utilize available data effectively.
 These include semi-supervised learning [@YAKIMOVICH2021100383,@van2020survey], which utilizes both labeled and unlabeled data to enhance learning accuracy by leveraging the data's underlying distribution.
 Active learning [@settles2009active] focuses on selectively querying the most informative data points for expert labeling, optimizing the training process by using the most valuable examples.
-Data augmentation techniques [@10.3389/fcvm.2020.00105], [@Krois2021], [@10.1148/ryai.2020190195], [@Sandfort2019], [@YAKIMOVICH2021100383], [@van2001art], [@krizhevsky2012imagenet], [@ronneberger2015u], such as image transformations and synthetic data generation through Generative Adversarial Networks [@goodfellow2014generative], [@yi2019generative], increase the diversity and volume of training data, enhancing model robustness and reducing overfitting.
-Transfer learning [@YAKIMOVICH2021100383], [@Sanford2020-yg], [@NEURIPS2019_eb1e7832], [@hutchinson2017overcoming] transfers knowledge from one task to another, minimizing the need for extensive labeled data in new tasks.
-Self-supervised learning [@kim2019self], [@kolesnikov2019revisiting], [@mahendran2019cross] creates its labels by defining a pretext task, like predicting the position of a randomly cropped image patch, aiding in the learning of useful data representations.
-Additionally, few-shot, one-shot, and zero-shot learning techniques [@li2006one], [@miller2000learning] are designed to operate with minimal or no labeled examples, relying on generalization capabilities or metadata for making predictions about unseen classes.
+Data augmentation techniques [@10.3389/fcvm.2020.00105;@Krois2021;@10.1148/ryai.2020190195;@Sandfort2019;@YAKIMOVICH2021100383;@van2001art;@krizhevsky2012imagenet;@ronneberger2015u], such as image transformations and synthetic data generation through Generative Adversarial Networks [@goodfellow2014generative;@yi2019generative], increase the diversity and volume of training data, enhancing model robustness and reducing overfitting.
+Transfer learning [@YAKIMOVICH2021100383;@Sanford2020-yg;@NEURIPS2019_eb1e7832;@hutchinson2017overcoming] transfers knowledge from one task to another, minimizing the need for extensive labeled data in new tasks.
+Self-supervised learning [@kim2019self;@kolesnikov2019revisiting;@mahendran2019cross] creates its labels by defining a pretext task, like predicting the position of a randomly cropped image patch, aiding in the learning of useful data representations.
+Additionally, few-shot, one-shot, and zero-shot learning techniques [@li2006one;@miller2000learning] are designed to operate with minimal or no labeled examples, relying on generalization capabilities or metadata for making predictions about unseen classes.

 A promising approach to overcome the dependency on manually labeled data is the use of unsupervised methods to generate ground truth masks.
 Unsupervised methods do not require prior knowledge of the data [@khatibi2021proposing].
 Using domain-specific cues unsupervised learning techniques can automatically discover patterns and structures in the data without the need for labeled examples, potentially simplifying the process of generating accurate segmentation masks for cilia.
 Inspired by advances in unsupervised methods for image segmentation, in this work, we firstly compute the motion vectors using optical flow of the ciliary regions and then apply autoregressive modelling to capture their temporal dynamics.
 Autoregressive modelling is advantageous since the labels are features themselves.
 By analyzing the OF vectors, we can identify the characteristic motion of cilia, which allows us to generate pseudolabels as ground truth segmentation masks.
 These pseudolabels are then used to train a robust semi-supervised neural network, enabling accurate and automated segmentation of both motile and immotile cilia.

+(sec:methodology)=

 ## Methodology